T12official/t12officialtwo.github.io/README.md

 <h3 align="center">Week 1</h3>
 <img src="./files/Sprint Images/week1.png">
 <h5 align="center">This was our first week back which we spent focusing on exams, so no work was done.
-We had a scrum meeting at the end of the week to touch base.</h5>
+We had a scrum meeting at the end of the week to touch base</h5>

 <h3 align="center">Week 2</h3>
 <img src="./files/Sprint Images/week2.png">
+<h5 style="line-height: 1.5;">This text has 1.5 line spacing</h5>
 <h5 align="left">During this week we:</h5>
 <h5> •Forked Github so that we could now work on our new project</h5>
 <h5> •Got all necessary resources for assessment 2</h5>